vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 ### r
 ### s
-He (flourishes) with keener mind, aided by thee.
-O giver! give (us wealth) in good offspring;
-O Agni, may we enjoy wealth richest in heroes;
-(Wealth) that is excellent, uttering praises to thee.,'
 ### t
-O Agni, bring us strong wealth,
-By the force of thy glory,
-That is above [6] all men
-And openly prevaileth in contests for booty.
 ### u
-O Agni, mighty one, bring to us
-That wealth which prevaileth in contests;

-For thou art true, wondrous,
-The giver of booty of kine.
 ### v
-To Agni let us make service with hymns,
-Who feedeth on bull and cow,
-The disposer, backed with Soma.
 ### w
 For thou art, O son, a singer, seated at the feast;
 Agni made at birth a path and food;